Remedy Mid Tier as a shared service

 Concept of the mid tier as a shared service

 Remedy Mid Tier as a shared service is a multitenant mid tier cluster.

 In an environment with separate tenants for each customer, all the tenant servers share a single mid tier cluster.
 Users of all these tenants use the same mid tier cluster for interacting with the respective tenants.

-By clustering BMC Remedy Mid Tier, you can achieve the following benefits:
+By clustering Remedy Mid Tier, you can achieve the following benefits:

 - Reliability: High availability via seamless failover through session replication.
 See, High availability with mid tier as a shared service.